svetlyr/asg-club/README.md

 # ASG Club
-This website wal built with Astro, Solid, Typescript and TailwindCSS
+This website was built with Astro, Solid, Typescript and TailwindCSS